Explore UCD

 Summer School

-We are delighted to announce that the UCD School of Public Health, Physiotherapy and Sports Science will be running a Global Public Health and Sports Studies Summer School from 19th to 30th June 2023.
+The UCD School of Public Health, Physiotherapy and Sports Science will be running a Global Public Health and Sports Studies Summer School from 17th to 28th June 2024.
 The Summer School will take place at the Belfield campus of University College Dublin.

 We are welcoming applications from undergraduate students interested in global public health and/or sports and health-related areas.
 Summer School applicants may currently be enrolled in programmes such as health sciences, public health, athletic therapy, sports studies, physical therapy, sports psychology, kinesiology, medicine or nutrition.